opengeospatial/bblocks/generateddocs/slate/geo/json-fg/feature/index.html.md

 code_clipboard: true

 meta:
-  - name: OGC Features and Geometries JSON (Schema)
+  - name: JSON-FG Feature (Schema)
 ---

-# OGC Features and Geometries JSON
+# JSON-FG Feature

 A OGC Features and Geometries JSON (JSON-FG) Feature, extending GeoJSON to support a limited set of additional capabilities that are out-of-scope for GeoJSON, but that are important for a variety of use cases involving feature data.